What Are These?

 Do You Sculpt A Lot?

 My past work is mostly acrylic and watercolor paintings focusing on character art and storytelling, so this series is brand new to me.
 Sculpting has always been something to enjoy, but this is the first series where I have brought anything 3-dimensional to a finish.
+These days, I am surprised I am sculpting more than I paint.

 What Inspired These?